steveszc/ember-cli-memory-leak-detector/README.md

 Usage
 ------------------------------------------------------------------------------

-Whenever you run your tests in Chrome, this addon will capture a heap snapshot after the tests complete and search the heap snapshot for any of your app's ES classes.
-If any app classes are retained in heap snapshot (indicating a memory leak) your test suite will fail and a report of the retained class names will be logged.
+Whenever you run your tests in Chrome via Testem (via `ember test` or `ember test --server`), this addon will capture a heap snapshot after the tests complete and search the heap snapshot for any of your app or addon's ES classes.
+If any of your app or addon's classes are retained in heap snapshot (indicating a memory leak) your test suite will fail and a report of the retained class names will be logged.

+Note: Memory leak detection relies on Chrome's remote debugging API, so it is not possible to detect memory leaks when running `ember server` and then visiting the `localhost:4200/tests` in Chrome, unless you start Chrome from the command line like so: `chrome.exe --remote-debugging-port=9222 --user-data-dir=remote-profile`

 **The effecitveness of this addon is dependent on:**
 1. **The coverage of your test suite.** If leaky code exists in your app but is not exercised by your tests then this add-on can not detect that leaky code.